-Traditional leadership logic (leader-follower) says that organizations need a strong leader to take command and control over an organization in order for it to succeed.
+Traditional leadership logic (leader-follower) says that organizations need a strong leader to take command and control over the organization in order for it to succeed.
 This model worked exceptionally well in the past, when workers were performing tasks that are more physical in nature like construction or building widgets on an assembly line.

-However, over the past several decades, we've seen a shift from physical-labor oriented jobs to thought and connection centered work.
+However, over the past several decades, we've seen a shift from physical-labor oriented jobs to thought and connection-centered work.
 Today's workers are not simply motivated the same way as their parents' parents were.
 This is common knowledge, yet we insist on managing this new breed of workers as if they were still working on the factory floor.

 A more effective approach to managing today's thought workers is to adopt a leader-leader model.
 In its simplest form, the leader-leader model forces you to push power and responsibility as low on the organizational hierarchy as possible.
-This allows leaders at every level to re-focus their efforts on more meaningful tasks, while trusting those below them to figure out how to get their job done.
+This allows leaders at every level to re-focus their efforts on more meaningful and strategic tasks, while trusting those below them to figure out how to get their job done.

 In Turn the Ship Around!: A True Story of Turning Followers into Leaders Captain David Marquet outlines how he implemented the leader-leader model while in charge of a nuclear submarine, the USS Santa Fe.
 Captain Marquet outlines four primary pillars of the leader-leader model: